jbeaven/sap-api-docs/petstore.md

 *   for parameter i_status:
 *   a table type /BLCK/PET_STRING_TT
     data gi_status type /BLCK/PET_STRING_TT.
-*   when the result of the call is HTTP200 we expect type /BLCK/PET_PET_TT data gr_http200 type /BLCK/PET_PET_TT.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/PET_PET_TT data gr_http200 type /BLCK/PET_PET_TT.

 *** set data according to requirements of the API call